2020 high school grads can apply for Longleaf Commitment grants

 Bacon said the bricks go on sale Nov.
 30 at a cost of $75 apiece or three for $200.
 Each brick has space for three lines (20 characters each) of engraving, he said, adding that they will be placed in a patio surrounding the base of Pitt’s Ed and Joan Warren Clock Tower.

-An order form to purchase customized bricks can be found on the “Ways to Give” page of the PCC Foundation’s website, pittccfoundation.com.
+An order form for the bricks can be found on the “Ways to Give” page of the PCC Foundation’s website, pittccfoundation.com.

 ‘FAFSA Mondays’ series continues in December